As we welcome in 2017, I thought it would be good to discuss how to meet financial goals and financial deadlines in the New Year.

 Seeing and acknowledging our progress can motivate us to keep going.

 Running taught me a lot about achieving financial goals.
-Running taught me that I get demotivated when I focus on how far I still have to run, and get motivated when I think of how far I have already run.
+Running taught me that I get demotivated when I focus on how far I still have to run, and get motivated when I think of how far I've already run.

 This shift in thought changed my running experience.

-Instead of worrying about the work you have still have to do or the financial goals you still have to reach, celebrate the work you have already done and see how it changes your productivity and with that your finances!
+Instead of worrying about the work you have still have to do or the financial goals you still have to reach, celebrate the work you've already done and see how it changes your productivity and your finances!

 When we know what we want, are clear about our goals, our strengths and are solution focused, deadlines will turn into slingshots that make us more productive and bring us closer to our financial dreams.